cuba-platform/multitenancy-addon/README.md

 (For implementation see `MtUserSessionManager` and `MtEclipseLinkDescriptorEventListener`)

-Developer can add 'tenantId' attribute to tenant-specific entities screens, which can be useful for QA and for global administrators.
+Developer can add `tenantId` attribute to tenant-specific entities screens, which can be useful for QA and for global administrators.
-'tenantId' column/field will be hidden from tenant users as long as 'tenantId' attribute is marked with '@TenantId' annotation in the entity code.
+`tenantId` column/field will be hidden from tenant users as long as `tenantId` attribute is marked with `@TenantId` annotation in the entity code.